-In such a situation, there is hardly any incentive for a publisher / author / illustrator to try harder and produce better books.
+In such a situation, there is hardly any incentive for a publisher, author or illustrator to try harder and produce better books.
 Making and selling books in India is very hard, and awards should be making it easier.
-They should be real rewards not just bragging rights on Instagram, or a pat on the back.
+They should be real rewards, and not just bragging rights on social media, or a pat on the back.

-So what is the actual award?
+Q: What is the actual award?

 If a book wins a BICW – Contemporary Award, the respective publishers receive the right to use the BICW – Contemporary logo on their books.
 Further, our sales team works with the publishers of the winning titles, and based on our financial bandwidth, we offer them a purchase order.
 In 2019, the smallest immediate order we gave was for 200 copies, and the largest was for 2000.

-And anyway, who are you to declare who’s the “BEST”?
+Q: Who are you to declare who’s the “BEST”?

-As a company, we do many things:
+As a company, we are involved in several spheres:

 - We’re stockists and distributors for other publishers.